-• Underwater Endowment Funds
+Underwater Endowment Funds

 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 The Foundation has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
 The Foundation's policy is to refrain from disbursement from individual endowment funds if the fund's value is 95% or less of the corpus.
+At December 31, 2024, the Foundation had no underwater endowments.
 At December 31, 2023, the Foundation had one underwater endowment.
-The endowment fund underwater at December 31, 2023 had a fair value of \$505,225 and had a corpus of \$520,314, resulting in the fund being underwater by \$15,092.
-At December 31, 2022, the Foundation had 13 underwater endowments.
-The fair value of the endowment funds underwater at December 31, 2022 was \$45,246,694 and had a corpus of \$45,792,419, resulting in the 13 funds being underwater by \$545,725.
+The fair value of the endowment fund underwater at December 31, 2023 was \$505,225 and had a corpus of \$520,314, resulting in the fund being underwater by \$15,092.